kodemeister/asm584/README.md

 .\asm584.exe --version
 ```

-To get further usage instructions, try running asm584 with the `-h` or `--help` option:
+To get further usage instructions, run asm584 with the `-h` or `--help` option:

 ```bat
 .\asm584.exe --help